 - Simple forms: In this section, you’ll learn about the planar block forms, after which you’ll know how to shade, make an accurate perspective, and make the muscles feel 3D.

-- Cross Sections: This chapter will help you know how to visualize muscle layering.
+- Cross Sections: This chapter will help you visualize muscle layering.

-- Body types: After successfully going through this chapter, you’ll know how to identify the type of character you are drawing, and this dramatically increases both creative freedom and accuracy.
+- Body types: After successfully going through this chapter, you’ll know how to identify the type of character you are drawing.
+This dramatically increases both creative freedom and accuracy.

-- Idealization: When you know how to idealize, you will always find it easy to remove those things that can potentially hurt your drawing and include those things that may be missing to make it better.
+- Idealization: Learn to remove those things that can potentially hurt your drawing, including those that may be missing, to improve it.

 - Function: The body is simply a machine, and knowing its function will allow you to understand its limitation.
 You’ll equally learn how to draw the body in motion.

-The anatomy course also brings on board several enticing features such as extended lessons, demos, and examples, eBooks, assignments and answers, critique videos as well as 3D models.
+The anatomy course also brings on board several enticing features such as extended lessons, demos, examples, eBooks, assignments and answers, critique videos, and 3D models.
 The lessons offered in this course will go above and beyond your expectations.
 They are thorough, lengthy, and insightful.
-If you are interested in this particular course, you can buy each section separately, or all together at a discounted price.
+Suppose you are interested in this particular course.
+In that case, you can buy each section separately or all together at a discounted price.

 Caricature Drawing Course:

 As we previously stated, this course is not taught by Stan.
 Instead, Court Jones will take you through the entire section.
 The first part of the course covers the primary caricature concepts.
 Here, you’ll use techniques such as abstraction and exaggeration to enhance a rough sketch and make it a fully designed caricature drawing.
-Click Here to Visit Caricature Drawing Course
+Click Here to Visit The Art of Caricature Course

-- Figure drawing fundamentals pricing: The premium figure course includes more than fifteen hours of instruction, a full length narrated drawing demo, and assignment examples.
-It costs $99.
+- Figure Drawing pricing: The premium figure course includes more than fifteen hours of instruction, a full-length narrated drawing demo, and assignment examples.

-- Portrait drawing course: The whole course includes two narrated demos as well as 3D models and costs $59.
+- Portrait drawing course: The course includes two narrated demos and 3D models and costs $59.

 - Anatomy course: The three-pack bundle costs $250.
 You may also choose to purchase each part separately for $99.

-- Caricature course: This section consists of two parts, with each part costing $99.
+- Caricature course: This section consists of two parts, each costing $99.
 You can also purchase the two parts combined for $170.

 Is There a Refund Policy?

-Proko offers a trial period of 30 days.
-During this time, you’ll have access to a variety of lessons, demos, assignments as well as critiques to keep you grounded as you weigh your options.
-And if in any case you are not interested in the course and you choose not to continue, you are free to ask for a refund.
-You only need to send an email to email@example.com, and you’ll get your money back.
+The platform offers a trial period of 30 days.
+During this time, you’ll have access to various lessons, demos, assignments, and critiques to keep you grounded as you weigh your options.
+And if, in any case, you are not interested in the course and you choose not to continue, you are free to ask for a refund.
+You only need to email [email protected], and you’ll get your money back.

 So, Who Will Benefit From Taking this Drawing Course?

-The most apparent reason why you would want to take an online art course is its convenience.
+The most apparent reason you want to take an online art course is its convenience.
 After all, who has the time to attend a drawing class?
-With family and work commitments, it is always challenging to create enough time to explore your artistic and creative side.
-Regardless, you still have to find time to do it, and this is where an online art class proves handy.
+With family and work commitments, creating enough time to explore your artistic and creative side is always challenging.
+Regardless, you still have to find time to do it; this is where an online art class proves handy.

-Proko drawing course is recommended for nearly all types of artists out there.
-So, if you are looking for an art course that will potentially take you from the very beginning of your artistic career to that point where you’ll be able to produce expert-quality illustrations, this course should be your ultimate option.
-Every artist out there needs to spend some time honing their skills to be able to produce quality work.
+The drawing course is recommended for nearly all types of artists out there.
+So, you are looking for an art course that will take you from basics to producing expert-quality illustrations.
+In that case, this course is your ultimate option.
+Every artist needs to spend time honing their skills to produce quality work.
 This particular course is designed to help you do just that!

 Beginners will also find this course very helpful.
 The course content is generally geared toward amateur artists.
-All the four courses are, in my opinion, the best way to start how to become an artist.
+All four courses are the best way to start how to become an artist.
 These clips break down complex ideas into a straightforward step-by-step exercise that anybody can practice.
-Stan has the skillset as well as the history to prove he’s a highly competent instructor.
-What’s more, his teaching style is so direct that you should never feel confused or lost.
+Stan has the skillset and history to prove he’s a highly competent instructor.
+Moreover, his teaching style is so direct that you should always feel clear and confident.

-Of course, it is imperative to note that the Proko drawing course isn’t a miracle-worker!
+Of course, it is imperative to note that any drawing course isn’t a miracle worker!
 You will need to dedicate lots of your time and effort.
-Simply put, if you follow these lessons as instructed by Stan, and put in the work, you’ll ultimately see drastic improvements!
+Simply put, if you follow these lessons as Stan instructed and put in the work, you’ll ultimately see drastic improvements!